-Three architects, a construction manager and one engineer, all reviewing one mason’s work, cause confusion on a job site.
-An expert is hired but his advice is ignored.
+In this claim story, too many cooks spoil the broth.
+Three architects, a construction manager and one engineer, all review one mason’s work; there is confusion on the jobsite; an expert is hired, but his advice is ignored.

 Philip Bloch, masonry sub-contractor